 Interestingly, the earliest Polerouter Broad Arrow references (1955) seem to pre-date their Omega counterparts, which were only produced from 1957.

 So how many different Polerouter Broad Arrow references are there?

 The first group is the Bumper Broad Arrows (or “BA”s for short) which were powered by the caliber 138ss “bumper” automatic movements – these are shown in the 1956 advertisement below.
-We can see there was one reference offered with a black dial in a steel case (S20217-8, superceeded by the H20217-8), and an additional two references offered with either a black dial or gold dial in a gold-capped case (S20214-13 and S20214-14).
+We can see there was one reference offered with a black dial in a steel case (S20217-8, later superceeded by the H20217-8), and an additional two references offered with either a black dial or gold dial in a gold-capped case (S20214-13 and S20214-14).

 All of these references are described within the advertisement as having a “Nitelite Marker Ring”, in reference to the radium-containing luminous material that was applied generously around the marker ring.
 Additionally, they had matching radium luminous material on the hour and minute hands.
-Often this radium material was removed or replaced during servicing or repair over the 60 years since their manufacture.
+Often this radium material was removed or replaced during servicing or repair over the 60+ years since their manufacture.
 As these BA references had lume on the hands and the marker ring, there was no need to have lume pips where we often seem them on the hour markers of Polerouter dials.
-All BA dials were “non-lume” dials .
+As such, all BA dials were constructed with “non-lume” dials.

 The second group is the Microtor Broad Arrows, which were powered by the caliber 215 microtor automatic movements.